AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/privacy-management.md

 >[!NOTE]
 >
->Privacy requests submitted through Privacy Service UI or API for Marketo Engage apply only to customers who have Marketo Engage + RT-CDP, B2B and B2P Editions.
+>Privacy requests submitted through Privacy Service UI or API for Marketo Engage apply only to those who have Marketo Engage + RT-CDP, B2B and B2P Editions.

 ## Regulations on Privacy Management {#regulations-on-privacy-management}